During the semester

 To recognize the text in a scanned document, open the PDF with Acrobat DC and use the “Enhance Scans” tool to recognize the text.

-• Click the “Enhance Scans” button on the right
+• Select the “Enhance Scans” button on the right

-• Click “Recognize Text” at the top of the page and select “In This File.”
+• Select “Recognize Text” at the top of the page and select “In This File.”
 Acrobat DC will then recognize the text on each page.

 After the document is OCRd, review it to ensure the letters were recognized correctly.
 You can use the Edit PDF tool to correct any errors.
-Common errors include rn being reconized as m and fn being recognized as h on lower quality scans.
+Common errors include the letters r and n together being recognized as the letter m and the letters f and n together being recognized as the letter h on lower quality scans.

 PowerPoint Files